alsalafiyyah/alsalafiyyah.github.io/_posts/en/2023/2023-06-28-on-palestinian-issue.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: On Palestinian Issue
+title: "What is the way of solving the Palestinian issue"
 date: 2023-06-28
 hijri: Dhul-Hijjah 10, 1444
-source: Majmu' Fatawa of Sh.Ibn Baz 1/227
+source: "Majmu' Fatawa of al-Shaykh Ibn Baz 1/227"
-category: [fatwas, palestine]
+category: [fatwas,palestine]
 note: false
 locale: en
 lang: en
-excerpt: A solution cannot be reached in this matter unless it is regarded as an Islamic issue and the Muslims cooperate to find a solution, and wage an Islamic jihad against the Jews, until the land is given back to its people and the Jewish immigrants go back to the countries from which they came.
+excerpt: "A solution cannot be reached in this matter unless it is regarded as an Islamic issue and the Muslims cooperate to find a solution, and wage an Islamic jihad against the Jews, until the land is given back to its people and the Jewish immigrants go back to the countries from which they came."
-shaykhs:
+muftis:
+  shaykh:
- - Shaykh Ibn Baz
+    - name: Shaykh Ibn Baz
+      url: /biography/binbaz
 ---

 ### Question: